reritom/Flask-Microservice-Tutorial/README.md

     return app
 ```
 The common aspect will be the models.
-These are our classes which represent the tables, columns, and relationships in the database.
+These are our classes which represent the tables, and the subsequent, and relationships in the database.

 Because we are being generic, we only need two tables.
 One to represent a continuous resource, and one to represent a continuous resource allocation.

-In the invsys directory create a subdirectory called 'models' with an __init__.py and then inside our 'models' directory we will create two new files, "continuous_resource.py" and "continuous_resource_allocation.py".
+In the `invsys` directory create a subdirectory called `models` with an `__init__.py` and then inside our `models` directory we will create two new files, `continuous_resource.py` and `continuous_resource_allocation.py`.

 Your invsys directory should now look like this: